nunit/nunit/BUILDING.md

 | --configuration=[Release\|Debug] | The configuration to use (default is Release)       |
 | --showdescription               | Shows all of the build tasks and their descriptions |

-For example, executing the command `.\build.ps --target=Test --configuration=Release` in a Windows PowerShell Terminal will perform a full release build for all target frameworks and then execute the unit tests against each target.

 The build.cake script contains a large number of interdependent tasks.
 The most important top-level tasks to use are listed here:

 | Task | Description |